bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js156">156.
 Calculate the Area of a Triangular Prism</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-This program calculates the surface area of a triangular prism given the lengths of its base sides ( a , b , and c ) and the height of the prism ( h ).
-The formula for the surface area of a triangular prism is Surface Area = (Perimeter of the base &ast; Height) + (2 &ast; Area of the base), where the perimeter of the base is Perimeter = a + b + c and the area of the base is calculated using Heron's formula.
+<p>This program calculates the surface area of a triangular prism given the lengths of
+its base sides ( a , b , and c ) and the height of the prism ( h ).
+The formula for the surface area of a triangular prism is Surface Area = (Perimeter of the base &ast; Height)
++ (2 &ast; Area of the base), where the perimeter of the base is Perimeter = a + b + c and the area of the base is calculated using Heron's formula.</p>
 <pre>
 function calculateTriangularPrismSurfaceArea(a, b, c, height) {
 const baseArea = 0.25 &ast; Math.sqrt((-a + b + c)&ast;(a-b + c)&ast;(a + b-c)&ast;(a + b + c));